Date of Award

 5. The extent of higher education reform of both sides is different.

 6. Increasing exchanges and improving cooperation are indispensable for the future cooperative development of higher education between the two sides.

 Wang, I-Ming, "A Comparison Between the Higher Educational Systems in Mainland China and Taiwan" (2003).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 96.